-It can seem hard to meet new people in college when you’re an introvert, but no matter how old you are or how shy you are around people, college is one of the best places to make new friends.
-Most people, not just introverts, have increasing difficulty meeting new people as they get older, and introverts in particular need an extra reason to to be in a social situation.
-In other words, an introvert needs a pretext to make new friends.
-For other people, this pretext seems to come naturally, but for introverts, it usually takes some practice.
+When you’re an introvert, meeting new people can be challenging.
+However, no matter how shy you are around people, college is one of the best places to make new friends.
+Most people have difficulty meeting new people after leaving high school, but introverts, in particular, need an extra reason to be in a social situation.
+In other words, an introvert needs some pretext to make new friends.
+For other people, this pretext seems to come naturally, but it usually takes some practice for introverts.

 An Introvert’s Strategies for Meeting New People